 Ideally, you should eat something when you start to notice hunger (when you still feel good enough to make rational, intentional choices about food).
 There’s no right or wrong when it comes to where you should stop, but it’s good to aim for when you start to notice comfortable fullness.
 This is a point where you will feel satisfied and energized until your next meal or snack.

 There may be times where you might end up feeling overly full - that’s fine!
-Other times, you might just miss the mark and wish you had eaten more food - that’s fine too!
-Instead of viewing it as something that you might 'pass' or 'fail', you can use it to guide you as you make the best choices for you.
+Other times, you might wish you had eaten more food - that’s fine too!
+Instead of viewing it as something that you might 'pass' or 'fail,' you can use it to guide you as you make the best choices for you.

-We've outlined a few questions below that you can ask yourself as you keep track of how diet impacts your energy levels.
-You can use these questions to get a better idea of what foods might give you longer lasting energy, which leave you feeling fatigued, and how your energy levels change over the course of the ZOE Program.
+We've outlined a few questions below that you can ask yourself as you keep track of how food intake impacts your energy levels.
+You can use these questions to get a better idea of what foods might give you longer-lasting energy, which leave you feeling fatigued, and how your energy levels change over the course of the ZOE Plan.